tensorflow/datasets/docs/add_dataset.md

 *   `_download_and_prepare`: to download and serialize the source data to disk
 *   `_as_dataset`: to produce a `tf.data.Dataset` from the serialized data

-Most datasets subclass `tfds.core.GeneratorBasedBuilder`, which is a subclass of `tfds.core.DatasetBuilder` that simplifies defining a dataset.
+Most datasets are defined as subclass `tfds.core.GeneratorBasedBuilder`, which is a subclass of `tfds.core.DatasetBuilder` that simplifies defining a dataset.
 It works well for datasets that can be generated on a single machine.
 Its subclasses implement: